CyberMind-FR/cybermind-fr.github.io/source/_posts/fr/Comments/Comments-MetaDeChoc-202204260700.md

 ---
-title: 'Comments@MétaDeChoc.FR - Élisabeth Feytit : New Age or the sect of 1,000 gurus…'
+title: 'Comments@MétaDeChoc.FR - New Age or the sect of 1,000 gurus…'
 lang: fr
 date: 2022-04-26 07:00:00
 author: 🧙 -- Gandalf (from "The Conjurers")